Matthew Freud: Personal life

 Freud's first wife was Caroline Hutton with whom he had two sons: George Rupert Freud and Jonah Henry Freud.
-Caroline then married the 9th Earl Spencer, brother of Diana, Princess of Wales.
+Caroline then married the 9th Earl Spencer, brother of Diana, Princess of Wales, from whom she was divorced in 2007.

 His second wife was Elisabeth Murdoch, second daughter of media magnate Rupert Murdoch, head of News Corporation.
-When the couple began dating (while working as colleagues), she was pregnant with a second child by her first husband and business partner, Elkin Pianim (the son of Ghanaian financial and political mogul Kwame Pianim).
+When the couple met in 1997, she was pregnant with a second child by her first husband and business partner, Elkin Pianim (the son of Ghanaian financial and political mogul Kwame Pianim).
 The couple married 18 August 2001 at Blenheim Palace; they have two children, a daughter born in 2000 and a son born in 2007.
 They divorced in 2014.
 During the divorce, it emerged that Freud had fathered a child with a mutual friend two years previously, born in 2012.

 In November 2012, Freud was banned from driving for six months and fined £830 after police caught him driving at 117 mph in a borrowed Ferrari on the M5 motorway.
 His son was asleep in the front of the car at the time of the offence.
 Exeter Magistrates' Court was told that he had already incurred nine penalty points on his driving licence in the previous three years–two fixed penalties for speeding and one for using a mobile phone while driving.

 He is a friend of several members of the Conservative party, including George Osborne and David Cameron.
 Freud has also invited Cameron to many events and is part of the so-called 'Notting Hill Set' of influential Conservative-linked figures.
 During their marriage, Murdoch and Freud owned Burford Priory in Oxfordshire, and hence were also considered members of the Chipping Norton set.